TV Pop Diaries

 while a new opening credit sequence replacing the spinning records intro is also

 on the cards.
-Another change occurs with the 3rd December 1966 shows when the show's
+Another change occurs with the 3rd December 1966 show when the jury

 Another change came with the 25th February 1967 show when two of the all DJ panel were sacrificed in favour of two women "connected with the pop scene" taking their place in an attempt to give the show a fresh look.
 The four DJs will still appear in a duo rotation each week, similar to Top Of The Pops.
 However again, on the 8th April the show reverted to its celebrities only panel format.
 With a show in constant flux and apparent indecision it was just a matter of time before time would be called.
 Talking about the switch back to the old format Pete Murray told Disc "...they must have some people on the panel who know what they are talking about... otherwise, it's like having somebody discussing a book who can't read."